Responsive Web Design | Challenges | Getting Consensus

 Be sure you understand what your client is telling you.
 Use examples from your client's expertise, but don't make incorrect assumptions about their jargon.
 Interpret what they tell you and covert it into simple concepts for display on their website.

-Most people are familiar with printed documents.
+Most assume that websites should have the same consistency as printed documents.
 All such documents look fine regardless of the methods used to create them.
-Web design lacks the absolute control that people take for granted in print.
-Unless you explain this to your client in term they understand, those looking for precise display of their content will likely be unsatisfied with your work.
+However, web design lacks the absolute control that people take for granted in print.
+Unless you explain this to your client in term they understand, the client will likely be unsatisfied with your work.

-Each browser and each operating system can display things slightly differently.
+Each browser and each operating system may display content slightly differently.
 This can be difficult to grasp for those that have never viewed the same site in multiple browsers, operating systems or screen sizes.
-Since most people stick with a single browser, displaying their current site in a smart phone alongside a computer view can help them understand.
+Most people use a single browser in either a smartphone or computer they're familiar with.
+By displaying their current site in a smart phone simultaneously alongside a computer displaying the same content they can see the differences themselves.

 There is nothing more annoying than content that lays on top of other content or doesn't show at all.
 Features not supported by every browser can fail.
 It is better if the site degrades gracefully rather than failing altogether.